Director: Cecilia Aranovich Hamilton

 Disc Rating: 7.5/10

 The DVD release features a 384 kbps 5.1 channel Dolby Digital soundtrack.
-This multichannel soundtrack offers a sharp, clean and at times fairly active audio presentation throughout.
-It often takes advantage of all five available channels in order to send planes whipping by, along with various music, nature activity and more, while always making certain that any dialogue or other audio elements that might occur simultaneously never become distorted or rendered inaudible.
-Overall, this is a quite capable 5.1 channel Dolby Digital soundtrack that makes a great compliment to the onscreen fun and shouldn’t disappoint.
+This multichannel soundtrack offers a clean, crisp and occasionally aggressive audio presentation throughout that nicely complements the onscreen hijinks and fun.
+While not as immersive or precise with channel orientation as many, it does utilize all five available channels in order to send vehicles, explosions and crashing cars whipping throughout the various speakers, along with some music, action effects and various background elements moving throughout the channels on occasion, while always making certain that any dialogue or other audio elements that might be occurring simultaneously never become distorted or negatively affected in the process.
+Overall, this is a nice 5.1 Dolby Digital soundtrack that holds up quite well throughout and shouldn’t disappoint.